 - Broad knowledge.
 In addition to that specialized knowledge, look for members who each have backgrounds in other areas this will make it easier for members to see eye-to-eye.
 For example, if your finance wizard also has some marketing experience, they’ll be able to frame their financial advice in terms that your sales and marketing expert will understand and appreciate.

 Finally, while the appropriate number of board members will depend on your company’s size and complexity, it’s best to choose an odd number of members to avoid ties when voting.

 Board meetings typically happen every four to six weeks.
 During the first board meeting, your board of directors will elect officers and authorize them to do various things (i.e., authorize the treasurer to open bank accounts for the business), formally adopt the company’s bylaws, appoint duties, and schedule future meetings and activities.

 In future meetings, board members will usually open the meeting by listening to the minutes of the previous meeting.
 Then, individual members will present reports on what they’ve discovered and accomplished since the last meeting.
 The board will discuss these reports and vote on decisions based on this new information.

 Meetings usually conclude with general discussion, and individual members may raise new concerns to be investigated and then discussed at the next meeting.
 These are generally referred to as “new business” in the agenda.
 Any agenda items that the board doesn’t discuss or resolve during the meeting will be moved to the next meeting’s agenda as old business.

-DocSend board management software can make it much easier for your board members to uphold their duty of confidentiality by allowing you to share confidential materials like financials and board packets easily and securely.
+DocSend board management and board portal software can make it much easier for your board members to uphold their duty of confidentiality by allowing you to share confidential materials like financials and board packets easily and securely.
 That way, your board can worry less about managing documents and focus tightly on making your company a lasting success.